ArcAOGaming/docs/docs/content-creators/referral-programs.md

 Ready to turn your influence into earnings?

-- 🪙 Connect your **Arweave Wallet** through any participating ArcAO game
+- 🪙 Connect your **Arweave Wallet** through any participating Arc game
 - 👥 Or reach out to our Creator Support via [Discord](https://discord.com/invite/arc-ao)

-The ArcAO Referral Program is **fast, fair, and made for creators like you**.
+The Arc Referral Program is **fast, fair, and made for creators like you**.
 **Let’s grow the GameFi revolution — together.**